 Prepare your topping.
 I like to add booze if at all possible.

-Roll out the pastry and add the toasted nuts.
+Roll out the pastry and add the nuts.
 You can use pre-made pastry or make your own.

 Arrange your topping.